OfficeDev/Outlook-Add-in-LinkRevealer/README.md

-# Outlook add-in: Parsing the body of an email.
+# Outlook add-in: Mail add-in for a read scenario which finds and parses all links in the body of an email.

 **Table of contents**